Hidalgo (film): Horses

 Several American Paint horses were used to portray Hidalgo.
 The actor Viggo Mortensen later bought RH Tecontender, one of the horses used in the film.
 The screenwriter John Fusco bought Oscar, the main stunt horse, and retired him at Red Road Farm, his American Indian horse conservancy.
-Another one was bought by a ranch near Steamboat, Colorado.
+Another one was bought by a ranch near Toponas, Colorado.

 Reception

 Critical response

-The movie received mixed reviews from mainstream critics.
+Hidalgo received mixed reviews from mainstream critics.
 Rotten Tomatoes gives the film an approval rating of 46% with an average rating of 5.5/10, based on reviews from 164 critics.
 The critical consensus reads, "The scenery looks great, but this overstuffed horse story contains too much cheese".
-Metacritic gives the film a weighted average score of 54/100 based on reviews from 36 critics, indicating "mixed or average reviews".
+Metacritic gives the film a weighted average score of 54/100 based on reviews from 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on A+ to F scale.

 Roger Ebert offered a positive review of the film (three out of four stars), saying it's "Bold, exuberant and swashbuckling," the kind of fun, rip-snorting adventure film Hollywood rarely makes anymore.
 He added, "please ignore any tiresome scolds who complain that the movie is not really based on fact.
 Duh."
+Eleanor Ringel Cater of The Atlanta Constitution gave the film a B, stating that the film "certainly has its problems, but they're outweighed by the simple pleasures of a picture that takes its cue equally from old-fashioned adventures like Gunga Din and newfangled ones like The Mummy."
+Gemma Tarlach of Milwaukee Journal Sentinel gave it a two-and-a-half out of four rating, calling it "an entertaining but far-short- of-epic popcorn romp that's equal parts Indiana Jones and The Last Samurai."